-• MTPR has begun planning and hopes to complete implementation of a plan to replace six aged transmitters over three summers - 2017-2019.
+- MTPR membership revenue has been relatively flat for the past year.
+Corporate support has been increasing.
+Overall, MTPR revenue has just been covering hard costs.
+MTPR has not been able to save contingency revenue for future funding challenges. - During the past year, the MTPR development director completed courses in managing capital campaigns, and in major and planned giving programs.
+We are hoping that this area will become a growing segment of MTPRs revenue plan moving forward. - MTPR has begun implementation of a plan to replace six aged transmitters over three summers, 2017-2019.
 The plan also includes changing our current satellite-based program delivery system to one fed by terrestrial microwave.
 Funding for this project will come from listener donations as well as potential grant support from local and regional foundations.
 The biggest benefit to the project is cost saving and dependability.
 Delivery via microwave costs less and is more reliable.